-Native Oak forests of Bell Springs Mountain
+Native Oak forests on Bell Springs Mountain

 Iris Purdi